 Results of initial tests were inconclusive, so they began with an artificial insemination which wasn’t successful.
 Shortly afterwards Sandra fell pregnant naturally but unfortunately, she had a miscarriage.
 She then decided to opt for in vitro Fecundation and underwent several ovarian stimulation treatments in order to obtain a larger number of oocytes and increase the probability of viable embryos.
 However, only one in 15 obtained ovules was good for pregnancy and although she became pregnant, she once again suffered a miscarriage.

 At that point, the medical staff advised her to choose egg donation.

-“I didn’t even think about it before and I had many doubts, because you always think that your baby is going to look like you or to have something yours.
+“I didn’t even think about it before and I had many doubts because you always think that your baby is going to look like you or to have something yours.
 It is cultural, I know.
-But at the beginning it’s hard to accept”.
+But in the beginning it’s hard to accept”.

 Nevertheless, she was determined to be a mum, so she took the plunge and she got pregnant at the first attempt!

 “I didn’t enjoy the first months of pregnancy because of the miscarriages I had, but as time went by I became increasingly confident and finally Martí was born, who is a little miracle!